MrSkwiggs/Netswift/README.md

 Alright what's all that, now ?
 Well, the `serialise` function lets `Netswift` get a useable `URLRequest` that it can send out.
 Since our implementation is so basic, though, all we need to do is instantiate a `URLRequest` with a given `URL`.
 But wait.
 Where's `self.url` coming from ?

-This convenience computed variable comes from the `NetswiftRequest` protocol.
+This convenience computed variable comes from the `NetswiftRoute` protocol.
 All it does is to simply format all the URLComponents you've defined into a `String`, which it then uses to instantiate & return a `URL` object.

 Again, a lot of default implementation there, but all you need to know is that, for our current `.helloWorld` case, `self.url` will be using <scheme><host>/<path><query>.